 It’s a dish that fills the tongue with a zangy touch of true umami.
 Props to the genius vegan chefs of the Philippines.
 If they can veganize this dish, they can veganize anything!

 During the COVID-19 pandemic, Cosmic is open for takeaway with a limited menu, and they also sell some frozen products that you can heat up at home.
 These include frozen vagnet, sisig, BBQ isaw and longganisa.
-Check their Facebook page for the latest updates on reopening for dine-in.

 Also found in Makati is Greenery Kitchen, just a stone’s throw away from Circuit Makati.
 This family-owned restaurant serves up a wide array of Filipino dishes, replacing what are traditionally meat slices with either tofu or vegetable-based protein.

 With bright and simple interiors and a cheerful staff, you’ll feel right at home in Greenery Kitchen.

 Their menu is well-rounded, so that each item is a personal favourite of any Filipino at any given time.
 Notable choices are the sinigang, sisig, and kare-kare.

 Sinigang is a tamarind-based soup with vegetable and meat slices.
 The soup has that distinct sour flavor that makes your taste buds tickle.

 Sisig is a popular dish that used to be a drinking session staple and has now become a main course meal.
 And kare-kare is a hearty peanut stew.